 - The applicant shall submit to the Board of Selectmen certification provided by the registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained.

-- The Board of Selectmen shall obtain, review, and reasonably utilize any floodway data available from Federal, State, or other sources as criteria for requiring that all development location in Zone A meet the following requirements: No encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood levels within the community during the base flood discharge.
+- The Board of Selectmen shall obtain, review, and reasonably utilize any floodway data available from Federal, State, or other sources as criteria for requiring that all development location in Zone A meet the following requirement: No encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood levels within the community during the base flood discharge.

 - The Board of Selectmen’s 100-year flood elevation determination will be used as criteria for requiring in Zone A that: